Plumbing, Management, Operations, Business Tips, Productivity

 To illustrate how the best CRMs improve holistic business management, let’s walk through what customer relationship management looks like for plumbing contractors who use ServiceTitan.

-Using the interface shown above, they can simply enter the customer information directly into their system, coding for job type, start date, priority, and more.
-ServiceTitan even gives plumbers the ability to attribute new business to a marketing campaign (eg. a recent Google Ads campaign), allowing them to track the effectiveness of their efforts.
+ServiceTitan gives plumbers the ability to attribute new business to a marketing campaign (for example, a recent Google Ads campaign), allowing them to track their efforts.

 • Geographical booking zones